How to Read Comics Like Never Before: Unveiling the Secrets of the Ninth Art

 The Reader as Creator: Discovering Your Artistic Potential

-As we could observe throughout the article, with everything mentioned, you are gradually approaching one of the great secrets of scriptwriting and comics in general: reading is also writing.
+As we could observe throughout the article, with everything mentioned, you are getting closer and closer to one of the great secrets of script writing and comics in general: reading is also writing.
 Engrave this last point in your mind.

 It’s important that you learn to read comics and pay great attention to how the panels of the story in question are linked.
 Each page, each panel, each transition becomes a potential lesson, a source of inspiration for your own creativity.